yung-turabian/deepgrep/README.md

 A recursive pattern matching CLI-program.

 # About
 The premier tool for pattern checking recursively.
-Quite similar to ripgrep but implemented for pracitce in OCaml, a very interesting and safe functional programming language.
+Quite similar to ripgrep but implemented, for practice, in OCaml--a very interesting and safe functional programming language.

 # Building & Installing